-I have a very strong feeling that Bond’s No Time to Die Matera suit is going to be a divisive one.
-As far as I can tell, it was AJB007 forum member cederic0011 that first identified the suit as a Massimo Alba design from the Spring/Summer 2019 collection after contacting the Italian design house.
+Updated September 12th, 2021 – I have a very strong feeling that Bond’s No Time to Die Matera look is going to be a divisive one.
+As far as I can tell, it was AJB007 forum member cederic0011 that first identified the suit he’s wearing as a Massimo Alba design from the Spring/Summer 2019 collection after contacting the Italian design house.

 If you looked closely at the product photo above (or read the caption), you probably noticed something interesting.
-The suit is, in fact, made from a very fine wale corduroy.
+The suit is made from a very fine wale corduroy.
 And that’s why I said it’s probably going to be a “love it or hate it” part of Bond’s wardrobe.
-Although a corduroy suit may not be for everyone, this particular one (specifically it’s the SLOOP suit model, artic.
-T0301 in color U714) was pretty popular.
+Although a corduroy suit may not be for everyone, this particular one (it’s the SLOOP suit model, artic.
+T0301 in color U714) has been pretty popular.
+You can still get the suit directly from Massimo Alba or at Mr. Porter for $1425.00.

 Luckily, cederic0011 managed to get his hands on one.
-And he gave me permission to share a few photos of him wearing it with the Drake’s Crosby suede moc-toe boots (which we’re assuming are the footwear used in those scenes).
+And he gave me permission to share a few photos of him wearing it with the Drake’s Crosby suede moc-toe boots.
 Note that his is a size 52 and he’s normally a 50.
 So the fit is big.
 But he plans on getting it tailored.

 Features wanted for the No Time To Die Matera Suit